gargi2012/Econometrics-Assignment/CHAPTER 2.md

 1. Use the help function to explore what the series gafa_stock, PBS, vic_elec and pelt represent.

- -  a.
-Use autoplot() to plot some of the series in these data sets.
+ -   Use autoplot() to plot some of the series in these data sets.
- -  b.
-What is the time interval of each series?
+ -   What is the time interval of each series?

 2. Use filter() to find what days corresponded to the peak closing price for each of the four stocks in gafa_stock.

 3. Download the file tute1.csv from the book website, open it in Excel (or some other spreadsheet application), and review its contents.
 You should find four columns of information.
 Columns B through D each contain a quarterly series, labelled Sales, AdBudget and GDP.
 Sales contains the quarterly sales for a small company over the period 1981-2005.
 AdBudget is the advertising budget and GDP is the gross domestic product.
 All series have been adjusted for inflation.

- - a.
-You can read the data into R with the following script:
+ - You can read the data into R with the following script:

 tute1 <- readr::read_csv("tute1.csv")
 View(tute1)
- - b.
-Convert the data to time series
+ -  Convert the data to time series

 mytimeseries <- tute1 %>%
   mutate(Quarter = yearmonth(Quarter)) %>%
   as_tsibble(index = Quarter)
-- c.
-Construct time series plots of each of the three series
+-  Construct time series plots of each of the three series

 mytimeseries %>%
   pivot_longer(-Quarter) %>%